-Either way, the consequences and cost of recovering from a breach can be detrimental to your business and your bottom line.
-For example, some industry reports state that the average recovery and remediation cost at more than $7 million.
-Big targets include credit card companies, email service providers, and cloud service providers.
+Regardless, the consequences and cost of recovering from a breach can be detrimental to your business and bottom line.
+The average cost of a data breach in the United States has been pegged at $9.48 million for 2023.
+Big targets include healthcare organizations, credit card companies, email service providers, and cloud service providers.

-Here are a few instances of third-party violations from 2021 that stood out.
+Third-party suppliers, partners, and vendors are prime targets for cybercriminals.
+Here are a few instances of third-party violations from recent history:

 Common Data Breaches Caused by Third-Party Vendors

-- Unsecure websites and improperly stored login information.
+- Unsecure websites and improperly stored log-in information.
 A website bug allowed access to thousands of passwords and usernames for an Instagram account via the third-party Social Captain.

 Preventing Third-Party Vendor Data Breaches and Holding Vendors Accountable